 Submit the app for Certification.

-Submissions may take many hours to complete, and blocking issues may be raised by Microsoft Certification, which you will need to address before the submission passes successfully.
+Submissions might take many hours to complete, and blocking issues might be raised by Microsoft Certification, which you will need to address before the submission passes successfully.

 Add each IAP, setting the price to be “free” so that no money will be transacted during testing.
 After the test is completed, reconfigure the IAP with the desired price and republish it.
-See IAP Submissions.
+Refer to IAP Submissions.

 In the new app’s “App overview” page, click Create a new IAP .